 $ mkdir -p data/zookeeper $ echo 1 > data/zookeeper/myid

-zk2.us-west.example.com the command would be
+zk2.us-west.example.com the command is

 echo 2 > data/zookeeper/myid and so on.

-Once each server has been added to the
+Once you add each server to the

-zookeeper.conf configuration and has the appropriate
+zookeeper.conf configuration and have the appropriate

 myid entry, you can start ZooKeeper on all hosts (in the background, using nohup) with the